AUC-Woodruff-Library/GaNCH-data/docs/resources.md

-# Resources
+# Resources & Tools
-A list of helpful resources to learn more about components of  when working on the GaNCH project
+A list of helpful resources to learn more about the pieces of the the GaNCH project

 ## Linked Open Data
 * [Intro to Linked Open Data for Libraries](http://hdl.handle.net/20.500.12322/auc.rwwlpub:0029)